MIDS-scaling-up/v2/week09/labs/README.md

 ### Inference using a trained Machine Translation model

-On your Jetson TX2, start an OpenSeq2Seq docker container in interactive mode:
+On your Jetson NX, start an OpenSeq2Seq docker container in interactive mode:
 ```
 # start your docker image
 # also, assuming your external hard drive is mounted in /data, pass it through using -v